 ∗ Be aware of the forecast.
 While most spring days in the Mojave Desert are sunny & mild, that doesn't rule out the chance of wind and rain.
 Avoid outdoor activities during these storms.
 Red Rock Canyon's forecast can be found here: National Weather Service

 ∗ Stay hydrated.
 It is very dry here, so bring at least 1-2 liters of water per person for your visit.
-Don’t wait until you are thirsty.
+Don't wait until you are thirsty.
 Avoid alcohol, coffee, tea, and caffeinated soft drinks, which can cause dehydration.
+There are bottle filling stations at the Visitor Center, as well as water for sale in the Elements Gift Store.

 ∗ Be aware of no cell phone coverage.
 There is limited to no cell phone coverage at Red Rock Canyon, so make sure to communicate to someone about your destination and your estimated time of return.
 Because of that, we do not recommend using ride-sharing applications or taxis to visit.
 If you are getting dropped off, schedule your pickup time and location prior to being dropped off.
 There is no shuttle to drive visitors around the Scenic Drive.